A Summary on Symmetries and Conserved Quantities of Autonomous Hamiltonian Systems,: Non-Noether symmetries

-Then, as the module of $2$-forms in a finite-dimensional manifold is locally finite generated, after a finite number of Lie derivations we will obtain that the following condition holds (maybe only locally):
+If $Y\in\vf(M)$ is not an infinitesimal geometric symmetry and it is not a higher-order Noether symmetry, then we have that $\Lie^m(Y)\omega\not=0, \ \forall m\in\Nat$.
+Then, as the module of $2$-forms in a finite-dimensional manifold is locally finite generated, after a finite number of Lie derivations we have that the following condition holds (maybe only locally):